asif-jc/Deep-Learning-Musculoskeletal-Automatic-Segmentation/README.md

-# Deep-Learning-Musculoskeletal-Automatic-Segmentation
+**No Bones About It: Automatic Segmentation of Lower Limb Bones and Muscles using Deep Learning**

-Engineering Honours Project: Automatic Segmentation for Lower Limb Bones &amp; Muscles using Deep Learning
+Engineering Honours Dissertation: Automatic Segmentation for Lower Limb Bones &amp; Muscles using Deep Learning

 The musculoskeletal structure of children remains a significantly underexplored domain in research, plagued by challenges in the analysis of medical imaging data.
 Within medical imaging workflows, segmentation plays a